 The representative images of the cluster centers are as follows:

-It is remarkable to find that the cluster centers generated by the k-means algorithm indeed resemble the handwritten digits that are contained in the OpenCV digits dataset.
+It is remarkable that the cluster centers generated by the k-means algorithm indeed resemble the handwritten digits contained in the OpenCV digits dataset.

 You may also notice that the order of the cluster centers does not necessarily follow the order of the digits from 0 to 9.
-This is, of course, due to the fact that, while the k-means algorithm can cluster similar data together, it has no notion of its order.
-However, it also creates a problem when it comes to comparing the predicted labels with the ground truth ones.
-This is because, while the ground truth labels have been generated to correspond to the digit numbers featured inside the images, the cluster labels generated by the k-means algorithm do not necessarily follow the same convention.
-In order to solve this problem, we need to re-order the cluster labels:
+This is because the k-means algorithm can cluster similar data together but has no notion of its order.
+However, it also creates a problem when comparing the predicted labels with the ground truth ones.
+This is because the ground truth labels have been generated to correspond to the digit numbers featured inside the images.
+However, the cluster labels generated by the k-means algorithm do not necessarily follow the same convention.
+To solve this problem, we need to re-order the cluster labels:

 1 2 3 4 5 6 7 8 9 |